Custom-Roles-for-TTT/TTT-Custom-Roles/API.md

 *Return:* The stamina value to assign to the player.
 If none is provided, the player's stamina will not be changed.

+**TTTShouldPlayerSmoke(ply, client, shouldSmoke, smokeColor, smokeParticle, smokeOffset)** - .\
+*Realm:* Client\
+*Added in:* 1.2.7\
+*Parameters:*
+- *ply* - The target player being rendered
+- *client* - The local player
+- *shouldSmoke* - Whether the player would normally emit smoke
+- *smokeColor* - What [Color](https://wiki.facepunch.com/gmod/Color) the smoke will be.
+(Defaults to `COLOR_BLACK`)
+- *smokeParticle* - What particle the smoke will use.
+Should be the relative path the the `.vmt` file for the particle.
+(Defaults to `"particle/snow.vmt"`)
+- *smokeOffset* - A [Vector](https://wiki.facepunch.com/gmod/Vector) representing the relative offset from the player's feet.
+(Defaults to `Vector(0, 0, 30)`)

+*Return:*
+- *shouldSmoke* - The new shouldSmoke value to use or the original passed into the hook
+- *smokeColor* - The new smokeColor value to use or the original passed into the hook
+- *smokeParticle* - The new smokeParticle value to use or the original passed into the hook
+- *smokeOffset* - The new smokeOffset value to use or the original passed into the hook

 **TTTSyncGlobals()** - Called when the server is syncing convars to global variables for client access.\
 *Realm:* Server\
 *Added in:* 1.2.7